Wahya Circle

 >>NOT to be confused with St. John’s wort, an unsafe myth which you may see as you Journey.
 Regardless, St John’s wort has a Latin name of Hypercum perforatum, with the common names of Klamath weed and goatweed.
 It is a completely different plant with its own medicinal values.<<

-Mugwort (Artemisia) is well known as the premier herb for dreamwork.
-The common names for it are: Artemis Herb, Felon Herb, Sailor’s Tobacco, Traveller’s herb, Dream herb, Moon herb.
-The silver on the underside of the leaves shows an affinity for the moon and the female reproductive system.
-Mugwort tea and essential oil help ease PMS symptoms.
 The essential oil also helps to relax the brain, improve circulation and aids in delivering nutrients to brain cells.
 It is a stimulant which helps keep the female hormones functioning properly.
 Mugwort itself gets its name “mug weed” because it used to be used to flavor ale/beer before the use of hops became popular.
 Moxa, which is used in acupuncture, is made from dried Mugwort.
 In the nine herbs charm Mugwort was named “Una,” the oldest herb.

 Those are the basic medicinal uses for Mugwort, but what about magick?
 First and foremost, know it was chosen in this first week of your learned Journey for a reason.
 That reason being Protection.
 Second, it is known as the Artemis Herb for a reason and it is said that it is used to connect with that female Divine energy.

-There is much to learn as we continue to sip from the firehose of magick.
+There is much to learn as we continue to sip from the firehose of Magick.

 Please read on to learn more.
 See if you can spot the contradictive stories.
 Can you see how the dangerous hearsay of calling it “St John’s wort” happened? …

-COMMON (A common source that many Practitioners use.)
+COMMON(A common source that many Practitioners use.)

 MAGICKAL (A trusted resource)